JEFH507/org-chart-goose-orchestrator/Demo/ENHANCED_DEMO_GUIDE.md

 **Explain:**
 - "50 users from CSV import"
 - "`assigned_profile` column added in migration 0009"
-- "This drives which profile each Goose instance loads"
+- "This drives which profile each goose instance loads"

 #### Table 2: profiles (8 rows)
 **Run query:**